coli-saar/owl-lst-thesis/README.md

 The main function is `lst`.
 Use it in a `#show` rule around your document content.

 - `title`: Thesis title shown on the title page and stored in the PDF metadata.
-Must be a string.
+Can be any content.
 - `author`: Your name, stored in the PDF metadata.
 Must be a string.
 - `matriculation-number`: Your matriculation number.
 Must be a string.
 - `supervisors`: A tuple of supervisor groups.
 Each group starts with a role label, followed by one or more names.
 Use strings for all labels and names.
 - `date`: Submission date printed on the title page and declaration.
 Must be a string.
 - `thesis-type`: Optional string.
-Defaults to `Bachelor Thesis` in English and `Bachelorarbeit` in German.
+Defaults to `Bachelor's Thesis` in English and `Bachelorarbeit` in German.
+You could e.g. pass `"Master's Thesis"` here.
 - `city`: Optional string.
 Defaults to `Saarbrücken` and is printed above the signature line in the declaration.
-- `abstract`: Optional.
+- `abstract`: Optional content .
 If present, the template creates an abstract page.
-- `acknowledgments`: Optional.
+- `acknowledgments`: Optional content.
 If present, the template creates an acknowledgments page.

 The template automatically creates: